 - Q10.
 What are the requirements relating to publication of an election advertisement? - Q11.
 What kind of specified information must be included in an election advertisement? - Q12.
 How to make available copies of election advertisement and relevant information/documents for public inspection if a candidate uses the Internet platform (such as website or social media platform) to produce an election website or blog for election campaign? - Q13.
-A candidate created a dedicated election website, can he/she post the hyperlink of the website once instead of posting every election advertisement in his/her election website to the Central Platform or the Candidate's Platform separately? - Q14.
-If some pamphlets contain the same content but are printed on papers in two different colours, should they be regarded as two different election advertisements or the same election advertisement to submit for public inspection?
+A candidate created a dedicated election website, can he/she upload the hyperlink of the website once instead of uploading every election advertisement in his/her election website to the Central Platform or the Candidate's Platform separately?

-- Q15.
-If a candidate produces an electronic poster and publishes through different social media platforms (e.g. Facebook, Instagram, etc.), should they be regarded as different election advertisements or the same election advertisement to submit for public inspection? - Q16.
-A candidate uses WhatsApp and email to disseminate election advertisements to different electors (e.g. messages and emails promoting his/her election).
-If the contents of the election advertisements are the same, with the only difference being the header with the names of different electors, should he/she need to upload each and every copy of the election advertisements onto the Central Platform/Candidate's Platform or submit them to the Returning Officer? - Q17.
+- Q14.
+If some pamphlets contain the same content but are printed on papers in two different colours, should they be regarded as two different election advertisements or the same election advertisement to provide for public inspection? - Q15.
+If a candidate produces an electronic poster and publishes through different social media platforms (e.g. Facebook, Instagram, etc.), should they be regarded as different election advertisements or the same election advertisement to provide for public inspection? - Q16.
+A candidate uses WhatsApp and email to disseminate election advertisements to different voters (e.g. messages and emails promoting his/her election).
+If the contents of the election advertisements are the same, with the only difference being the header with the names of different voters, should he/she need to upload each and every copy of the election advertisements onto the Central Platform/Candidate's Platform or provide them to the Returning Officer? - Q17.
 Should the clothes and balloons with electioneering message bear printing details? - Q18.
 If a candidate prints the election advertisement at home by himself/herself, but does not wish to print his/her residential address on the election advertisement, can he/she only print part of the address, for example the names of estate and road, as printing details in relation to the election advertisement? - Q19.
 If a candidate discovers an error in the information printed on a published election advertisement (e.g. printing details, candidate number), what should he/she do? - Q20.
 What does "Permission" in relation to election advertisements refer to? - Q21.
 Should the distribution locations of election advertisements be stated clearly under the item "Manner of publication"?
 Should all the distribution locations be listed? - Q22.
-If a candidate discovers an error in the particulars (e.g. quantity of advertisement, size, etc.) stated in the "Information Sheet in relation to Election Advertisements" submitted to the Returning Officer, how can he/she correct the relevant particulars? - Q23.
+If a candidate discovers an error in the particulars (e.g. quantity of advertisement, size, etc.) stated in the "Information Sheet in relation to Election Advertisements" provided to the Returning Officer, how can he/she correct the relevant particulars? - Q23.
 How should a candidate make rectification if he/she has inadvertently omitted the printing details in the election advertisement(s)? - Q24.
-If several candidates, who are contesting in the same or different constituency, publish a joint election advertisement (not applicable to the election mail sent free of postage to electors), can the particulars of this joint election advertisement be declared in one single "Information Sheet in relation to Election Advertisements"?
-If they appoint a common election agent, can the election agent declare particulars of this joint election advertisement on behalf of them in one single "Information Sheet in relation Sheet in relation Sheet in relation to Election Advertisements" or via one single account of Central Platform?
+If several candidates, who are contesting in the same or different subsector, publish a joint election advertisement, can the particulars of this joint election advertisement be declared in one single "Information Sheet in relation to Election Advertisements"?
+If they appoint a common election agent, can the election agent declare particulars of this joint election advertisement on behalf of them in one single "Information Sheet in relation to Election Advertisements" Advertisements" or via one single account of Central Platform?